Caring for your chinchilla is always priority number 1.

 Be sure that your chinchilla is going to run off on you and that you are careful not to scare your chinchilla or cause any harm.

 Leaving your chinchilla in the cage during the cleaning is perfectly fine.
-No worries.

 Sun Dry Items if Need Be, This is Rare